I’ve wanted to attend Social Media Week Lagos for the last five years, ever since my girl Ngozi Odita founded it with a group of fellow Nigerians.

 The food at the restaurant was pretty decent.
 The staff was beyond accommodating and friendly.
 P.S.
 Don’t let the website fool you.
 The hotel is situated on a beach but not the the kind of beach you’ll have access to or where you’d probably opt to lounge. marriott.com

 Nok by Alara

 Named after one of the world’s oldest civilizations that flourished during the Iron Age in present-day Nigeria, Nok’s ancient terra-cotta sculptures, jewelry and artifacts are preserved today in museums around the world.
-The Contemporary Nok is a well designed concept restaurant, that was actually crafted by the internationally renowned David Adajaye, that features a delicious modern take on traditional Nigerian and Diasporan dishes.
+The contemporary Nok is a well designed concept restaurant that features a delicious modern take on traditional Nigerian and Diasporan dishes.

 It’s cute for a date night or gathering with a group of friends, with both indoor and outdoor seating options, although the menus vary depending on where you choose to dine.
-On one occasion I had the jerk chicken on one evening and the grilled beef filet on another.
+On one occasion I had the jerk chicken and the grilled beef filet on another.

 The Red Alert was my adult beverage of choice.
 I ate there at least on three separate occasions and they did not disappoint on any.
 It’s on the pricier side but well worth it.
 And if you wonder why the aesthetics are so supreme, that’s partially because the building was designed by internationally renowned architect David Adjaye. nokbyalara.com

 There’s no denying the fact that I’m a picky eater.
 Not only that, I’m the self-identifying Burger Queen.
 My love for hamburgers has nothing to do with the fact that I’m American but everything to do with the fact that I have always, always loved hamburgers.